alanlivio/bash-helpers/README.md

 ### others helpers

-The helpers bellow used for specifc commands.
+The helpers bellow are used for specifc commands.
 For the full list, see lib/ folder.

 * `bh_android_*`: android helpers.
 See full list at lib/android.sh
 * `bh_cmake_*`: cmake helpers.
 See full list at lib/cmake.sh